 Female Adults: 255-265mg a day

 Measuring the exact level of magnesium in each person’s body is difficult.
 This is because much of the magnesium that exists in your body is in your bones or cells, not in your blood.
-This difficulty in measuring magnesium levels can make magnesium deficiency difficult to diagnose via usual tests.
+This difficulty in measuring magnesium levels can make magnesium inadequacy difficult to diagnose via usual tests.
 However, common signs of a magnesium deficiency include:

 Magnesium is abundantly available in a number of foods.
 Some of these foods include: